JacoboLansac/audits/solo/pinlink-phase1-audit.md

 If the `transactionTax` is wrongly configured, all token transfers will revert.

 - Probability: low, as it requires a mistake or compromised keys
-- Impact: critical, as it will halt all token transfers
+- Impact: high, as it will halt all token transfers

 #### Recommendation